The Flying Doctor: Cast

+Original Novel

+The film was based on a novel by Robert Waldron which was published in 1934.
+It was Waldron's first book.

+The novel was adapted for radio in 1934.
+The movie included elements of the novel but is not a faithful adaptation.

+Premise

+Dr John Vaughan is rejected by his fiancée.
+He goes to work in Cloncurry for the Flying Doctors with his childhood friend Ann as a nurse.
+His fiancée re enters his life.

 Production

 National Productions

 The Flying Doctor was the first and only production from National Productions, a new Australian film production company which was formed in the 1930s under the management of Frederick Daniell, a promoter involved with radio and newspaper companies in Sydney.
 Amongst its directors were Sir Hugh Denison, Sir Samuel Walder and Sir James Murdoch.

 The company was closely associated with National Studios Ltd, which built a large studio complex in Pagewood, Sydney.
 It was incorporated in September 1935 with capital of £50,000.